 Another example, even more prominent, post bilateral pterional craniotomies.
 The artery of the tentorium cerebelli (red) gives rise to the posterior meningeal artery, whose territory has considerably extended due to bilateral MMA sacrifice, demonstrating an impressive meningeal network (yellow arrows)

 Same, in beautiful stereo

-Recurrent Meningeal Artery — this dispositiong is complementary to the meningo-ophthalmic situation.
+Recurrent Meningeal Artery — this disposition is complementary to the meningo-ophthalmic situation.
 Here, it is the ophthalmic artery that supplies territory of the middle meningeal artery through its recurrent meningeal branch (Letter F in figures above).
-This branch arises from the proximal ophthalmic arery and projects posteriorly through the superior orbital fissuer or through its own foramen.
+This branch arises from the proximal ophthalmic artery and projects posteriorly through the superior orbital fissure or through its own foramen.
 On occasion, it assumes supply of middle meningeal territory, via a meningeal branch of the sphenoid ridge (running along the ridge, as expected) and continuing along the inner table of the frontal bone as one or several frontal branches.

 Recurrent Meningeal Artery (purple) arising from the ophthalmic artery (orange) and heading posteriorly into the middle cranial fossa.
 The artery assumes territory of the meningeal branch for the sphenoid ridge (red, foreshortened in lateral projection) and contiues as several branches of the frontoparietal inner table (yellow).

 Recurrent Meningeal Artery (B) giving rise to the artery of sphenoid ridge (C), normally a branch of the middle or accessory meningeal artery.